-Planning is about deciding what kind of event your club wants, be that; a sprint race, a family fun day, a long distance event etc. There are a number of areas to cover when you are planning and event.
+Planning is about deciding what kind of event your club wants, be that; a sprint race, a family fun day, a long-distance event etc. There are a number of areas to cover when you are planning an event.
 Below are a number of simple questions to consider before the day

-Volunteers - do you have the right people in the right places?
-Do you have enough vlunteers to host the event?
-What areas need volunteers - carparking, safety boats, registration etc
+- Volunteers - do you have the right people in the right places?
+Do you have enough volunteers to host the event?
+What areas need volunteers - car parking, safety boats, registration, etc

-Communication - Can you communicate to the race officials on and off the water at all times?
+- Communication - Can you always communicate with the race officials on and off the water?
 What channel should the radios be on?
 Have you notified the coastguard?